-- Cut power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is typically blue.